The History of the Borgel WatchCopyright © Notice

 The Last Borgel Screw Case?

 The Borgel one piece screw case had a long life.
-Even though the company under the new management of the Taubert family was producing other types of case by the mid-1920s, Dennis Harris'article shows the extract from a Longines catalogue of 1939 reproduced here, which clearly shows a one piece Borgel screw case with pin set for hand setting.
-It is described as a "screw in movement watch" and has the classic swinging lugs which seem to have been used only on Borgel cases made for Longines.
+Even though the company under the new management of the Taubert family was producing other types of case by the mid-1920s, Dennis Harris' article shows the extract from a Longines catalogue of 1939 reproduced here, which clearly shows a one piece Borgel screw case with pin set for hand setting.
+It is described as a "screw in movement watch" and has the Longines design of hinged or swinging lugs.

 The prices quoted in the advert is noticeably higher than the prices quoted during the Great War; eight pounds for a silver watch, twenty pounds and 15 shillings (£20.75) for a 9 carat gold watch, and twenty nine pounds five shillings (£29.25) for 18 carat gold.
 It is interesting to note that the gold watches were "slightly smaller" than the silver watch.
 This may have been because of the high cost of gold, and the gold Borgel wristwatches that I have seen do on the whole tend to be slightly smaller than the majority of silver ones, although smaller silver ones were also made.